[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 For example: an advertiser trying to acquire customers for a new digital camera can target: ‘People who are parents and who are interested in photography and who upload photos frequently.’

 Note that as powerful as this is, I recommend that you start first with users most closely connected to you.

 My Facebook targeting priority goes in this order:

 - Lookalike Audiences

 - Partner Categories (Including Core Audiences)

 You can certainly have success with this demographic targeting, but if you have a strong customer list you should have the most success first with those who already know who you are.
-Depending on budget and the sizes of your audiences (Fans, Subscribers, Website Visitors), you may or may not need to move beyond these groups.
+Depending on A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. and the sizes of your audiences (Fans, Subscribers, Website Visitors), you may or may not need to move beyond these groups.

 Have you experimented with Core Audiences and the More Demographics targeting?
 What results are you seeing?